SaraEnnciso/BalanceManager/README.md

 I couldn't connect to the SQLite database, so I created a Mock Repository that doesn't persist changes.
 A Repository file intended to work with SQLite DB is available in the solution.

+I had problems integrating DI and SQLite libraries.
+Maybe if I had used the .NET Core framework I wouldn't have had this issue.

 To do list:
 - Connect to SQLite database file.
 - Relocate database file to a relative path in solution and change it in connectionString.